7 Best Eco-Luxury Dive Resorts for a Sustainable Scuba Vacation

 Oneta Resort, Fiji

-Oneta is a sustainable Fiji resort on 70 acres of beachfront property along the shores of Ono Island.
+Oneta is a sustainable Fiji resort set on 70 acres of beachfront property along the shores of Ono Island.
 With no roads, this exclusive property is only accessible by boat, heightening its remote and secluded atmosphere.

-While Fiji has no shortage of luxury resorts to choose from, we think Oneta stands apart for its commitment to sustainability and responsible tourism.
+While Fiji has no shortage of luxury dive resorts to choose from, we think Oneta stands apart for its commitment to sustainability and responsible tourism.

 Stretching along the expansive white sand beach are five Fijian-style bures and two elegant villas.
 All are named after nearby dive sites and feature their own unique charm.